 Can Engorgement Occur After Returning to Work?

-Yes, engorgement can occur after you return to work.
-Your body may not adjust immediately to the new pumping schedule, leading to discomfort.
-Staying consistent with pumping can help manage this situation effectively.
+Yes, it can.
+Your body may not adjust right away to a new pumping schedule, which can lead to discomfort.
+Staying consistent with pumping helps manage this effectively.

 Is It Safe to Use Pain Relievers for Engorgement?

-Yes, it’s generally safe to use pain relievers for engorgement, but you should consult your healthcare provider first.
-They can recommend the best options to help alleviate discomfort while ensuring your health and breastfeeding remain safe.
+Generally yes, but check with your healthcare provider first.
+They can recommend the best options to alleviate discomfort while keeping breastfeeding safe.

 How Long Does Engorgement Usually Last?

-Engorgement can feel like a storm brewing, but it usually lasts between 24 to 72 hours.
-You’re not alone in this; many experience similar discomfort, and it’ll subside as your body adjusts.
+Engorgement usually lasts between 24 to 72 hours.
+Many mothers experience similar discomfort, and it typically subsides as your body adjusts to your baby’s feeding pattern.

 Will Engorgement Affect My Milk Supply?

-Yes, engorgement can temporarily affect your milk supply.
-It may lead to difficulties in latching or discomfort while breastfeeding.
-Regular feeding and pumping can help maintain your supply and ease engorgement discomfort.
-You’re not alone in this.
+Yes, it can temporarily affect your supply.
+Engorgement may cause latch difficulties or discomfort during feedings.
+Regular feeding and pumping help maintain your supply and ease the buildup.

 Can I Still Breastfeed While Experiencing Engorgement?